ben001109/maii-bot/README.md

 npm run bot:ci
 ```

-The CI script skips Discord login and only verifies that commands load and sync
+The CI script checks if Discord is reachable.
+If not, it skips login and only
-locally.
+verifies that commands load and sync locally.

 ## Project Structure